Roofing dumpster rental in Farmington Hills

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt shingles.
-We route a reinforced 30-yard low-wall bin with a heavier floor plate for these jobs; the lowboy transport ensures we maintain safe axle weight.
-We cap the fill volume well below the visual rim to remain compliant.
-For less dense materials, please see our general construction debris service for mixed site cleanup and disposal needs.
+Concrete tile, natural slate, and standing-seam metal punish a standard container that was not built for the load.
+For these heavy tear-offs, we route in a reinforced 30-yard bin with a heavier floor plate; we also utilize a lowboy trailer for stable transport.
+We cap the fill volume well below the visual rim to ensure legal axle weight: this protects our equipment and your driveway.
+We also provide a general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover